RVCC-IDMX/poem-site-juvithaker/README.md

  # Simple Web Site

-This website includes a poem about love for my Web Dev 2 class
+This website includes a poem about love for my Web Dev 2 class, this is part 2 of the assignment called "Poem Site"

 The image is from unsplash by the author Bent Hertema The link is https://unsplash.com/photos/HuhBWIfw4Kg